Taratala metro station: Layout

 The station is being built with state-of-the-art technology.
 The station has 4 entrances and exits for entry and exit.
 The second level of the station has ticket collection center, ticket validator for ticket examination.
 The station will have escalators for the convenience of passengers.
 It is equipped with several modern amenities, such as escalators, lifts, CCTV cameras, and public address systems, to ensure the safety and convenience of passengers.
 Besides, the station will have drinking water and toilet facilities.

 Electricity and signal systems

 Like the other stations and lines of the Kolkata Metro, this station will use 750 volts DC power supply by the third railway to operate the trains.

 Train movement will be conducted at this station and on the railway by communication-based train control signal system.
 This signal system can operate a 5 second interval train.
 Currently this automatic signalling system is not activated and only one metro track is operational.

 Finance

-Indian Railways has spent Rs 2,477.25 crore to construct six stations and metro rail system on the 6.5 km long Joka-Taratla route including Behala Bazar.
+Indian Railways has spent Rs 2,477.25 crore to construct six stations and metro rail system on the 6.5 km long Joka-Taratla route including Taratala metro station.